madziag/LOT4STUDIES/README.md

 4. Scripts for creating sets of pregnancies from study data, to be used in the analyses [ConcePTIONAlgorithmPregnancies](https://github.com/ARS-toscana/ConcePTIONAlgorithmPregnancies)
 5. The study analysis script suite

-**Study analysis script suite is divided in 7 parts:**
+**Study analysis script suite is divided into the following parts:**

+1.	***ConcePTION pregnancy script***.
+This is stored alongside the LOT4_scripts in the RELEASE folder.
+If pregnancy information is available, this should be run first.
-1.	***preselect***.
+2.	***preselect***.
 This script creates a subfolder where your CDM data is stored and creates a copy of the data files, excluding male subjects, subjects outside of the eligible birthdate range, and for MEDICINES, excludes irrelevant ATC classes.
-2.	***source_population_counts***.
-This script i) creates a study population, excluding ineligiable subjects, ii) creates counts of the occurrence of event (clinical event or prescription/dispensing) records in the data for concept sets in the study per month, iii) counts the number of persons observed in the data per month, iv) plots the counts and saves the output locally.
+3.	***source_population_counts***.
 This is a generic analysis that is run for both the retinoids and valproates studies.
-In the first version of this function (25 NOV 2021), this counts records from the EVENTS and MEDICINES tables.
-An update is scheduled (29 NOV 2021), where records will be counted from the PROCEDURES and MEDICAL_OBSERVATIONS tables, counts will be stratified by (((meaning))) and (((origin))), rates of records (number of records per person month) will be calculated and plotted, and there will be an option to specify the format of output (.csv or .xls).
+This script
+i) creates a study population, excluding ineligiable subjects, ii) creates counts of the occurrence of event (clinical event, prescription/dispensing, procedure) records in the data for concept sets in the study per month, iii) counts the number of persons observed in the data per month iv) plots the counts (and rates per 1000 persons per month) and saves the output locally.
+4.	***to_run_final_counts.R***.
+This script does the following:
-3.	***baseline***.
-This script will create a simple baseline table, where the anchor point will be the moment an individual first is eligible to be observed during the study period.
-There will be two version of this script, one for retinoids and one for valproates. (((Planned release date: 06 NOV 2021)))
+i) creates a simple baseline table, where the anchor point will be the moment an individual first is eligible to be observed during the study period. ii) creates counts/plots of the number/rate of retinoid/valproate prescriptions that occurred during a (possible) pregnancy per month. iii) Next major release will provide counts/plots of the number of prevalence users, incident users, discontinuers and switchers of valproate; pregnancy tests before/after exposure and exposure during contraception coverage (the remaining final analyses)
-4.	***objective1***.
-This script will produce the analysis results for Objective 1.
-There will be two version of this script, one for retinoids and one for valproates. (((Planned release date: 06 NOV 2021)))
-5.	***objective2***.
-This script will produce the analysis results for Objective 2.
-There will be two version of this script, one for retinoids and one for valproates. (((Planned release date: 06 NOV 2021)))
-6.	***objective3***.
-This script will produce the analysis results for Objective 3.
-There will be two version of this script, one for retinoids and one for valproates. (((Planned release date: 06 NOV 2021)))
-7.	***objective4*** This script will produce the analysis results for Objective 4.
-There will be two version of this script, one for retinoids and one for valproates. (((Planned release date: 06 NOV 2021)))
+5. 	***ITSA_scripts*** These scripts will be run by the study statisticians to conduct the time series analyses using outputs from 4ii/iii uploaded to YODA.

 <!-- GETTING STARTED -->
 ## Getting Started